RockefellerArchiveCenter/project_electron/rfcs/001-discovery-and-delivery.md

     - Mappings between data structures are described by Odin Mappings
   - Transform processes are triggered by fetch services

+#### Merger
+  - Looks to see if a transformed object already exists in the index and if it does, merges the two objects.
+  - Delivers the merged object to a queue to be indexed.

-#### Indexers
+#### Indexer
-  - The indexing service takes an object and either adds, updates or deletes it from the index.
+  - The indexing service consumes an indexing queue and adds, deletes or updates Documents in bulk.
-  - Related objects embedded in endpoints for other objects will be resolved by this service
-  - Persistent identifiers are created and managed by this service.
+  - Relationships to other Documents are also created or updated by this service.
+  - When necessary, this service mints persistent identifiers to be used in the index.
   - The elasticsearch-dsl library will be used for Document definitions as well as to provide a client for interacting with the Elasticsearch API.

-#### Formatters
+#### API Middleware
-  - Serves as a formatter for returning data from Elasticsearch in the structure required by the front end.
+  - Middleware which formats data from Elasticsearch into a more generic structure required by the frontend.
+  - Over time, other systems and services may consume this API.
   - The data returned in API responses will be determined by need; only data for which there is a specific use in the frontend will be returned.
 The API will therefore take a minimal approach, and data elements will be added as needed.

 #### Frontend